raynecafaro/BassetHound/README.md

 # BassetHound
 A Linux kernel module and userland utility pair to detect Linux kernel module (LKM) rootkits.
-Paired with a Python script, BassetHound outputs detected rootkits to a output file.
+Paired with a Python script, BassetHound outputs detected hidden processes which indicates of the possiblity of rootkits.

 ## Running the Kernel Module Separately